teknologi-umum/blog/content/top-5-programming-language-for-backend-web-programmers.md

 There's a good [article](https://www.excella.com/insights/5-myths-about-net) about the misconceptions or myths about .NET, which points are:

-1. .Net Only Runs on Windows
+1. .Net Only Runs on Windows ❌ HOAX ❌
 2. .Net is Only for Desktop Applications
 3. .Net is a Proprietary, Closed Source Technology
 4. .Net is Only Useful for Business Applications